matterandvoid-space/subscriptions/docs/fulcro.md

 For the best integration the fulcro rule applies: pretend there is no watch on the fulcro state atom.

-You're going to have a bad time if you try to use `swap!` because fulcro caches a component's props on the component insntance so if a parent component uses a subscription but it does not and instead renders its props - its parent will refresh via the reaction firing, but the leaf/child will not because fulcro is rendering its cached props
+You're going to have a bad time if you try to use `swap!` because fulcro caches a component's props on the component instance so if a parent component uses a subscription but the child does not and instead renders its props - its parent will refresh via the reaction firing, but the leaf/child will not because fulcro is rendering its cached props.

 TODO:

 show an example of what this looks like

-# No hooks support
+# No hooks support yet

 This library currently only supports integrating with fulcro components which produce JavaScript React class components.

-If using hooks is something that interests you, PRs are welcome.
+If using hooks is something that interests you, PRs are welcome, I intend to add support for function components though.

 # Future ideas